Key Takeaway

 - Is missing liraglutide doses worse than missing weekly GLP-1 doses?

-- In terms of clinical impact, missing one daily liraglutide dose is less significant than missing one weekly semaglutide or tirzepatide dose, because the daily dosing schedule has built-in redundancy.
-However, the daily schedule is harder to maintain perfectly, which is one reason some patients prefer weekly GLP-1 medications. liraglutide vs semaglutide adherence
+- For clinical impact, missing one daily liraglutide dose is less significant than missing one weekly semaglutide or tirzepatide dose, because the daily dosing schedule has built-in redundancy.
+But the daily schedule is harder to maintain perfectly, which is one reason some patients prefer weekly GLP-1 medications. liraglutide vs semaglutide adherence